bigskysoftware/htmx/www/essays/hypermedia-driven-applications.md

 ```

 Here htmx is being used to achieve a UX pattern that would typically be associated with an SPA: as the user types,
-after a slight pause, results will populate the result table below.
+after a slight pause, search results will populate the result table below.

 This example effectively demonstrates the essential characteristic of an HDA:

 * The front end of the feature is specified entirely in `hx-` declarative attributes, directly in HTML

 * The interaction with the server is done via HTTP and HTML: an HTTP request is sent, HTML is returned and inserted into the DOM

 ## The Place of Scripting In An HDA